View Eva Vera's Obituary on ElPasoTimes.com and share memories

 Pallbearers: Peter Vera, William Whitman, Jerry Whitman, Robert Whitman, Joshua Castro (San Antonio), & Gabriel Arellano (Austin).

-Services will be held at Hillcrest Funeral Home, 1060 N Carolina, commencing at 09:30am, rosary services at 11:00am at Hillcrest, and graveside services at 1:00pm at Ft.
-Bliss Cemetery.
+Services will be held at Hillcrest Funeral Home, 1060 N Carolina, Thursday, July 11, 2019 commencing at 09:30am, rosary services at 11:00am at Hillcrest, and graveside services at 1:00pm at Ft.
+Bliss Cemetery